IlMusu/IlMusuEnchantmentsMod/README.md

 6. Triden Item

 ## POCKETED ENCHANTMENT (V)
 The <b>Pocketed Enchantment</b> adds pockets to leggings to provide additional inventory storage for the player.

 <details>
 <summary><b>Details here</b></summary>
-The size of the pockets increase with the level of the enchantment: at level 1, the pockets provide 4 slots and then 4 additional slots for every level. <br />
+The size of the pockets increase with the level of the enchantment:  <br />
+At level 1, the pockets provide 4 slots. <br />
+At level 2, the pockets provide 8 slots. <br />
+At level 3, the pockets provide 12 slots. <br />
+At level 4, the pockets provide 16 slots. <br />
+At level 5, the pockets provide 24 slots. <br />
 <br />
 <p align="center">
 	<img src="https://github.com/IlMusu/IlMusuEnchantmentsMod/blob/documentation/gifs/pocketed.gif?raw=true">